Skip to content

 Ever watched an episode of Hoarders?
 How many times did you think, “Boy, how can someone even live in those conditions?!”
 Maybe you’re like me and the second you switched off the TV, you went through your own bedroom and hauled a bag of stuff to the curb—just to be sure you never end up on Hoarders yourself.

-Most of us don’t live in quite so extreme conditions, but that doesn’t mean that “stuff” doesn’t have a hold on your life—and your heart.
+Most of us don’t live in quite so extreme conditions, but that doesn’t mean “stuff” has no hold on your life or heart.
 It starts when you’re young and only grows into a bigger monster.
-Which is why Christian teens should embrace minimalism as a possible model for life.

 What is Minimalism?